Luzhongyue/Extended-Kalman-Filter/README.md

 ## Overview of a Kalman Filter: Initialize, Predict, Update

 * initializing Kalman filter variables
-* predicting where our object is going to be after a time step \Delta{t}Δt
+* predicting where our object is going to be after a time step Δt
 * updating where our object is based on sensor measurement

 Then the prediction and update steps repeat themselves in a loop.